Narayana-Rao/PolSAR-tools/paper/paper.md

 # PolSAR tools Functionality

 The functionalities of ```PolSAR tools``` are organized into three modules to handle the data from three different SAR polarization modes.
-The following is the list of the available functions in the ```PolSAR tool```:
+The following is the list of the available functions in the ```PolSAR tools```:

 * Full-pol :
     * Radar Vegetation Index (RVI) [@Kim_2009]